What's a card dispute?

 How can I raise a dispute?

 You can raise a dispute in our Mobile Banking app.
-See our raising and tracking disputes guide for clear step-by-step instructions on how to do this.
+You'll find step-by-step instructions in our mobile guide

-If you don’t have access to Mobile or Online Banking, please contact us
+If you don’t have Mobile Banking, please contact us

 A non-dispense cash machine dispute is what you raise when you’ve used your debit or credit card to withdraw money but the cash machine doesn’t give you any, whereas a partial dispense is when the cash machine only gives you a portion of the money you requested.